alastairwyse/ApplicationMetrics.MetricLoggers.OpenTelemetry/README.md

 | amountMetricMappedType | (optional) The type of OpenTelemetry instruments that AmountMetrics are mapped to. |
 | intervalMetricMappedType | (optional) The type of OpenTelemetry instruments that IntervalMetrics are mapped to. |

+#### Non-interleaved Method Overloads
+Methods which support ['non-interleaved' interval metric logging](https://github.com/alastairwyse/ApplicationMetrics#interleaved-interval-metrics) (i.e. overloads of End() and CancelBegin() methods which don't accept a Guid) have been configured as explicit implementations on interface [IMetricLogger](https://github.com/alastairwyse/ApplicationMetrics/blob/master/ApplicationMetrics/IMetricLogger.cs).
+Hence they cannot be called on an instance of OpenTelemetryMetricLogger without first casting the instance to IMetricLogger.
+This is to discourage the use of these methods as they will be deprecated in a future version of ApplicationMetrics.

 #### Links
 The documentation below was written for version 1.* of ApplicationMetrics.
 Minor implementation details may have changed in versions 2.0.0 and above, however the basic principles and use cases documented are still valid.
 Note also that this documentation demonstrates the older ['non-interleaved'](https://github.com/alastairwyse/ApplicationMetrics#interleaved-interval-metrics) method of logging interval metrics.